leehach/census-postgres/README.md

 The meta-scripts are set up to run in the public schema, so that they can be called without qualification.
 If you prefer to keep these functions segregated in their own schema (e.g., census), you will later have to set the appropriate search_path or call them using a schema-qualified name (e.g. census.sql_import_geoheader()).

 In general, the order in which these scripts are run is not that important.
 Some of the user functions do refer to other user functions, but Postgres will create the function regardless and won't throw an error until the function with the dependecy is called.
 They are separated into these six files of related functions primarily for bookkeeping purposes.
-Only one of the last three (Data Store) scripts needs to be run.
+Only one of the Data Store scripts needs to be run (i.e., one of the last three scripts).
 Running all three is harmless, as they merely create the functions which will create the data stores.

-The actual functions and support tables are documented in this secion's subsections.
+The actual functions and support tables are documented in this section's subsections.
 In the function definition, brackets ([]) indicate optional parameters.
 For most of the following scripts, all parameters are optional.
 However, in order to specify a parameter, all earlier parameters must be explicitly given, even if the default value is desired.

 ## Support Functions and Tables.sql